Heather Purvin, President

 Sharon Zamos, Treasurer/Membership

 Introduced to the sport through her husband, Sharon has enjoyed fly fishing off and on for over 30 years.
 Over that time the lure of travel often included fishing as a destination focus.
 She still considers herself a novice but continues to add fishing to her many other competing interests including history, art, independent film and three book clubs.
 She enjoys the camaraderie and educational opportunities from the wonderful women in the DVWFFA, and guide collecting.
-She became a Member-at-large of the board in 2020.
+She became a Member-At-Large of the board in 2020.

 Ariele Baggett, Secretary